 - 1. Launch the Calibration Tool as Launching Calibration Tool describes. - 2.
-Select the scanner you want to correct. - 3.
-On the Correct calibration window, click on the Start button.
-The scanner will start the preview. - 4.
-Direct the scanner at the right angle to a flat, light (but not shiny) monochrome surface (e.g., a wall or floor) from a distance of 650-700 mm for an Artec MHT, Artec MH or Artec EVA scanner or a distance of 850-900 mm for an Artec L scanner. - 5.
-The Calibration tool window will indicate whether the distance is optimal, and start rendering the surface.

-- 6. Click Next, to perform the correction. - 7.
-The next Evaluation window will display the result of the correction.
+If multiple scanners are connected, select the scanner you want to correct.
+Otherwise, continue with the connected scanner. - 3.
+On the main window, click on the Start button, and the scanner will start the preview. - 4.
+Direct the scanner at the right angle to a flat, light (but not shiny) monochrome surface (e.g., a wall or floor) from a distance of 650-700 mm. - 5.
+The Correction window will indicate whether the distance is optimal, and start rendering the surface. - 6.
+Click Next, to perform the correction. - 7.
+The Evaluation window, will then display the result of the correction.
 If the correction result meets your expectations, click on Save correction.
 Otherwise, click on Recorrect, and repeat the process.